You are here:

 The work study component of a financial aid award package is the opportunity for students to work on campus to earn funds to help pay for their educational expenses.
-Work-study awards range from 8-10 hours per week, and the wage rate is $9.00 per hour for all jobs.
-The wage rate will increase on January 1, 2016 to $10 per hour.
-Wages are paid directly to the student on a biweekly schedule; they are not credited to the student's Hampshire account unless the student signs up for payroll deduction.
+Work-study awards range from 8-10 hours per week, and the current wage rate is $10 per hour for all jobs.
+Wages are paid directly to the student on a biweekly schedule; they are not credited to the student's Hampshire account unless the student enrolls for payroll deduction.

 Wages are paid from institutional funds as well as from the Federal Work-Study Program.
 Off-campus placements in eligible non-profit and community service agencies are available to students who qualify for Federal Work-Study funds.
 Students must also secure these jobs, and the off-campus agency is required to pay a percentage of the students' wages.

 Only students who have work-study as part of their financial aid awards are allowed to work on campus or in one of the eligible off campus agencies.
 Students apply for employment eligibility by completing the FAFSA.
 We wish we could offer employment opportunities to any student who wished to work on campus.
 Student positions are limited, however, and must be reserved for those students who have demonstrated the need for employment to meet their educational expenses.

 Log in to the Intranet for a list of work study and non-work study positions, forms, procedures, and FAQs.